 Once you’re in the Settings, click the Manage Storage option that will appear right at the beginning.

 You will now be able to see how your 15 GB is divided across Google Drive storage including Photos.

-Open the Photos app on your phone tap your profile icon on the top-right corner.
+Open the Google Photos app on your phone and then tap the profile icon at the top-right corner.
 From the menu that opens, select Manage your Google Account.

 Scroll down till you arrive at the Account Storage option.
 Here, tap the Manage Storage option.

 You can check the allocation of space on Google for all your file and photos.

 Which pictures will count towards your Google Photos storage?

 Not all the pictures in your Google Photos library will count towards free 15 GB of storage.
 According to Google, if you have backed up your pictures in Storage saver mode before June 1, 2021, they will qualify for free storage and won’t count towards your account’s 15 GB storage limit.
 This means that your old photos and videos will not consume any of the 15 GB of storage that has been allocated to your Google account.

 However, do keep in mind that pictures of all sizes and resolutions will count as consuming storage if they were saved after June 1, 2021.
 So whether you’ve set the image quality at Original Storage Saver, or Express, any new pictures you upload to Google Photos will consume space from now on.

 How do you know if you increase your Google Photos storage capacity?